babalugats76/quizdini-2.0-teach/README.md

   - Login
     - Update sign in for to use `touch` for the errors
   - Dashboard
-    - Refine functional component, e.g., `MatchIntro`
+    - *Refine functional component, e.g., `MatchIntro`*
+    - *Model Games* - Show options 4, 6, 9
+       - For each: title/subject, instructions, .csv, etc.
     - Consider adding `isEmptyArray` utility function for use in `Match`, etc.

 Kay